hspinos/Progrex-Degree-Management-Site/README.md

 ## Accessing the MongoDB container to check the database
 Before you begin, make sure that your containers are running

+* Note because your terminal is taken up by the running containers, you will have to connect to the mongo container through a different terminal *
 ```
 docker exec -it mongo bash            # You should have access to the container's shell
 mongo admin -u root -p degreeworkspp  # This will give you access to the database's contents